FREQUENTLY ASKED ADMISSION QUESTIONS 2014-2015

 - A positive response on the background check or drug screening will not necessarily result in a detrimental effect on enrollment, but an interview or further interaction may be required.

-- Note that "re-screen" background checks are required during the third year of the professional program as many experiential sites require a more current review than the admission background check.
+- In addition to the Certiphi background check, local "re-screen" background checks are also required during the professional program as many experiential sites require updated review beyond the admission background check as well as very specific 'abuse registry' documentation for vulerable patient populations.

 What about Financial Aid and Scholarships?